KxxngDemi/Case-and-File/README.md

 Group Project for COMP2140.

-Built with Python 3, SQLite, Tkinter and PyQt5.
+Built with Python 3, SQLite3 and PyQt5.

-# SRS

-Todo: Place SRS document here

-# SDS

-Todo: Place SDS document here
+It uses os, Tkinter, subprocess, sys and datetime standard libaray from Python It was tested with Pytest

-# Test Plan
+# Screenshots

-Todo: Place Test Plan document here